mfs/hsdf/README.md

 ## Building

 Building is currently make based.
-Running make should result in a `hsfb`
+Running make should result in a `hsdf`
 executable:
 <code>
     $ make